YolfTypo3/SavCharts/Documentation/Changelog/Index.rst

 =======  ===========================================================================
 Version  Changes
 =======  ===========================================================================
+11.5.0   - Compatibility changed to TYPO3 11.5.x.
+         - Version of charts.js changed to 3.6.0.

 11.2.0   - Compatibility changed to TYPO3 11.2.x.
          - Version of charts.js changed to 3.2.1.
          - Scatter graph added with example.